Royal Alexandra Theatre: History

 The architect chosen by Mulock and his group was the young John McIntosh Lyle, born in Belfast, reared in Hamilton, Ontario, and educated at Yale University and Paris' École des Beaux-Arts.
 Lyle was an associate with the New York architectural firm Carrère and Hastings, the official architects of the theatre.
 Mulock gave Lyle a budget of $750,000 and the simple instruction "Build me the finest theatre on the continent."
 He also, however, insisted that the theatre be built on a steel frame, as a demonstration of the products of his foundry.

 Lyle greatly overspent his budget, but delivered a structure described in later years as "an Edwardian jewel-box."
 The interior featured an Italian marble lobby; Venetian mosaic floors; elaborately carved walnut and cherrywood stairs and railings; silk wallpapers; ornate, gilded plasterwork; and an enormous sounding-board mural ("Venus and Attendants Discover the Sleeping Adonis") by the popular Canadian painter Frederick S. Challener.
 Lyle also incorporated a number of "firsts" into his design: the Alex was North America's first air-conditioned theatre (by virtue of a large ice-pit under the orchestra), one of its first "fireproof" theatres, and the first on the continent (thanks to the steel framing) to employ cantilevered balconies, with no internal pillars to interfere with lines of sight.

 The theatre opened on August 26, 1907.
 Its first presentation was a pantomime "spectacle" titled "Top O'Th' World", starring Anna Laughlin, heading a cast of 65.
 During its early years, the Royal Alex had great difficulty in booking acts for its stage.
 The theatre owners found themselves at odds with the powerful Theatrical Syndicate, the New York-based organisation headed by Charles Frohman, Al Hayman, Abe Erlanger, Mark Klaw, Samuel F. Nixon and Fred Zimmerman that not only exercised a near monopoly on touring theatre in North America, but also had a financial interest in the rival Princess Theatre, two blocks east of the Royal Alexandra.
 The manager of the Alex, Lawrence "Lol" Solman, allied his theatre with the Syndicate's chief challengers, the Shubert brothers.
-For this impertinence, Solman later wrote, Abe Erlanger threatened to drive the Alex into bankruptcy and turn it into a stable for the horses of the carriage-trade patrons of the Princess.
+For this impertinence, Solman later wrote, Erlanger threatened to drive the Alex into bankruptcy and turn it into a stable for the horses of the "carriage trade" patrons of the Princess.
+The local rivalry with the Princess Theatre ended in 1931 when the Princess was demolished to make way for an extension of University Avenue, leaving the Royal Alex as Toronto's only first-class, legitimate playhouse.